oils-for-unix/oils/doc/qtt.md

 ## Rough Idea

-QTSV is TSV with two problems fixed:
+QTT is TSV with two problems fixed:

 - It has a required header, with optional data types (a schema).
 - Each cell can contain arbitrary bytes.
 They're expressed unambiguously with